angelo-swe/claude-status-bar/README.md

 - **Awaiting permission** — a paused yellow dot (CLI only, see below).
 - **Idle / done** — rests on the Claude logo.

-Everything is controlled from the menu (click the icon):
+Everything is controlled from the menu:

 - **Show timer:** toggle the elapsed `1m 1s` clock.
 - **Play completion sound:** a soft chime when a turn longer than a minute finishes (off by default).